Time formatting and storage bugs: Year 2010

 Some systems had problems once the year rolled over to 2010.
 This was dubbed by some in the media as the "Y2K+10" or "Y2.01k" problem.

 The main source of problems was confusion between hexadecimal number encoding and BCD encodings of numbers.
 The numbers 0 through 9 are encoded in both hexadecimal and BCD as 00_{16} through 09_{16}.
 But the decimal number 10 is encoded in hexadecimal as 0A_{16} and in BCD as 10_{16}.
 Thus a BCD 10_{16} interpreted as a hexadecimal encoding erroneously represents the decimal number 16.

 For example, the SMS protocol uses BCD encoding for dates, so some mobile phone software incorrectly reported dates of messages as 2016 instead of 2010.
 Windows Mobile was the first software reported to have been affected by this glitch; in some cases WM6 changed the date of any incoming SMS message sent after 1 January 2010, from the year 2010 to 2016.

+The most notable glitch occurred in Germany, where upwards of 20 million bank cards became unusable, and with Citibank Belgium, whose customer identification chips stopped working.

 Other systems affected include EFTPOS terminals, and the PlayStation 3 (except the Slim model).

-Sony's PlayStation 3 incorrectly treated 2010 as a leap year, so the non-existent 29 February 2010, was shown on 1 March 2010, and caused a program error.
+Sony's PlayStation 3 incorrectly treated 2010 as a leap year, so the non-existent 29 February 2010, was shown on 1 March 2010, causing a program error.

-The most important such glitch occurred in Germany, where upwards of 20 million bank cards became unusable, and with Citibank Belgium, whose digipass customer identification chips stopped working.

 Year 2011

 Taiwan officially uses the Minguo calendar, which considers the Gregorian year 1912 to be its year 1.
 Thus, the Gregorian year 2011 is the ROC year 100, its first 3-digit year.
+This causes the year to appear to be 1911 (Year 0) if 2-digit representations are used.

 Year 2013

-The Deep Impact space probe lost communication with Earth on 11 August 2013, because of a time-tagging problem; the date was stored as an unsigned 32-bit integer counting the number of tenth-seconds since 1 January 2000.
+The Deep Impact space probe lost communication with Earth on 11 August 2013, because of a time-tagging problem; the date was stored as an unsigned 32-bit integer counting the number of tenths of a second since 1 January 2000.

 Year 2019

 Second GPS rollover

 In 2019, the second GPS week number rollover occurred.
+Meade computerized telescopes with GPS like the LX200GPS could no longer find their location and thus could not align themselves or locate stellar objects.
+Meade released firmware version 4.2k with a fix but which also introduced many new bugs; version 4.2l (lowercase L, often confused with uppercase I) was then released to fix that, but had more inexplicable changes.
+A third party, StarPatch, released a hacked version of firmware version 4.2g at no cost to fix these issues.